Hamidalavi/examid-gaming-journey/README.md

 10. Stress took over my whole body and I thought that the graphics card or the power supply had burned out.
 Then, I quickly installed **Windows 11 Pro** and told myself that maybe everything will be fine this time.
 It was unbelievable, but the problem was still persistent and the softwares and games were crashing alot
 11. I decided to shoot the last shot in the dark.
 I updated the BIOS of the motherboard from 1220 (2022) to 1663 (2024) without a UPS (emergency power).
 This operation took ten minutes in total, but it was the most stressful day of my life.
 Because if the electricity in the house was cut off during the update or the current was weak, the motherboard would break
 12. After this perilous journey, the crashing problems were finally solved.
 In addition, the security and performance of the computer increased greatly (frame increased by 50+ and audio became very clear).
 Even the appearance and UI of windows programs and settings changed and became similar to the Android/IOS version

+> [!WARNING]
+**I recommend never updating the system BIOS without an uninterruptible power supply (UPS).
+If the power goes out or the current is weak during the update, the motherboard will burn out and I will not take responsibility for it**

+13. Bought a **WLA-006 Ergo Four-Monitor Support Stand (Clamp Mode)** because I wanted the desk to be more clean.
+On the other hand, the monitor stand doesn't bother me.
+The main reason is that the monitor comes forward so that my eyes can see the screen more clearly

 ## Donate to our Team:
 [![DonateReymit](https://img.shields.io/badge/Donate-Reymit-purple)](https://reymit.ir/examid6540)